Sex and Antidepressants

-Some of the worst culprits or libido smashers are the SSRIs (selective serotonin reuptake inhibitors) such as Effexor, Paxil, Prozac, and Zoloft.
-Unfortunately, these are all heavily prescribed!
-I mentioned last month that many folks can benefit from a so-called “drug holiday” when they forgo their medication for a few days.
-Be aware that this intervention does NOT work for Prozac, due to the much longer time that Prozac remains in the bloodstream, compared with the other shorter-acting SSRIs like Zoloft.
+Some of the worst culprits, or libido smashers, are the selective serotonin reuptake inhibitors (SSRIs) such as Effexor, Paxil, Prozac, and Zoloft.
+Unfortunately, these are all heavily prescribed.
+I mentioned last month that many folks can benefit from a so-called “drug holiday,” when they forgo their medication for a few days.
+Be aware that this intervention does not work for Prozac.
+This is due to the much longer period of time that Prozac remains in the bloodstream, compared to the other shorter-acting SSRIs, like Zoloft.

 Several types of antidepressants have virtually no side effects.
-The most common that my clients have discovered are Wellbutrin, Xanax, and Klonopin.
-I’ll often suggest that new clients substitute (with the agreement of their medical doctor of course) Xanax or Klonopin for Wellbutrin because the latter can exacerbate anxiety or “agitated depression,” as it’s called by psychiatrists.
+The most common ones that I hear about are Wellbutrin, Xanax, and Klonopin.
+I’ll often suggest, to the new people I see, substituting (with the agreement of their medical doctor, of course) Xanax or Klonopin for Wellbutrin because the latter can exacerbate anxiety or “agitated depression,” as it’s called by psychiatrists.

-It’s also infamous for causing insomnia and headaches, which tend to make most of us anxious and certainly don’t contribute to enjoyable sexual connection!
-Wellbutrin is pharmacologically distinct from the SSRIs as it enhances the neurotransmitter dopamine, which has the opposite effect on libido and orgasm of serotonin.
+Wellbutrin is also infamous for causing insomnia and headaches, which tend to make most of us anxious, and it certainly doesn’t contribute to an enjoyable sexual connection!
+Wellbutrin is pharmacologically distinct from the SSRIs, as it enhances the neurotransmitter dopamine, which has the opposite effect on libido and orgasm of serotonin.
 Xanax and Klonopin are usually prescribed to combat anxiety, not serotonin, so they tend to have very few sexual side effects.

-Male clients have reported to me that Viagra is effective for SSRI-induced absence of orgasm, and I’ve known people of both genders swear by the botanical preparation ginkgo biloba to reverse libido, arousal, and/or orgasm problems.
-One sex therapist colleague tells me that Viagra can be helpful for women as well, but none of my clients have reported this to me.
+The individuals I see in my office have reported that Viagra is effective for SSRI-induced absence of orgasm, and I’ve known people of both genders who swear by the botanical preparation ginkgo biloba to reverse libido, arousal, and/or orgasm problems.
+One sex therapist colleague tells me that Viagra can be helpful for women as well, but no one I work with has directly reported this to me.

-Most commonly a sexual savvy psychiatrist will prescribe a single low dose of Wellbutrin for clients complaining of sexual side effects from other antidepressants, employing lower does of Wellbutrin than would be necessary to treat depression.
+Most commonly, a sexual-savvy psychiatrist will prescribe a single low dose of Wellbutrin for people complaining of sexual side effects from other antidepressants—employing lower does of Wellbutrin than would be necessary to treat depression alone.
 These small doses can restore the serotonin-dopamine balance that I mentioned earlier, alleviating sexual side effects.

 People starting out with me often ask if I suspect that their sexual problems are relationship issues or caused by medication.
 I always ask them how long the sexual challenges have been occurring.
 SSRI-induced sexual dysfunction follows a fairly typical pattern: it begins within days or weeks of starting the new psychotropic medication.
 For example, a woman may report that she can no longer reach orgasm with her husband within weeks of beginning Prozac for obsessive compulsive disorder.

-Women rarely volunteer this immediately, but I ask LOTS of questions, which makes it easier to discuss sexual hang-ups.
-Guys usually have less hesitation talking about such problems, and as one man said to me recently, “that’s why we came to a sex therapist and not the generic marriage therapist down the street!”
-The fact that I “coach” by phone also seems to help especially for men, who might have difficulty opening up “when the plumbing doesn’t work!”
+Women rarely volunteer this immediately, but I ask LOTS of questions, which makes it easier to discuss sexual concerns.
+Men usually have less hesitation talking about such problems, and as one man said to me recently, “that’s why we came to a sex therapist and not the marriage therapist down the street!”
+The fact that I coach by phone also seems to help, especially for men, who might have difficulty opening up “when the plumbing doesn’t work!”

 I was on zoloft for a while for depression and anxiety but I never noticed any decrease in sex drive.
 As a matter of fact when I was on the medication it made me feel so much better than I had before starting the drugs that I found me and my wife to be closer than before.
 I guess they can affect people in all kinds of different ways.